jvue96/jquery-salary-calculator/README.md

 Add styling or extra functionality that fits with the theme of this assignment.

 Once the employee is deleted, update the total spend on salaries account for this employee's removal.
 This will require that the logic knows which element was removed.
 You will need to use `.text()` as a getter or look into jQuery's `.data()` function.
 This is tricky!

-## Assignment Submission
-Check in your repo, then turn in your work via the Prime Academy Assignment Application at [http://primeacademy.io](http://primeacademy.io), as usual and don't hesitate to hit up the Slack channel as needed!